JustinMountain/ruby_programming/chess_v2/README.md

-  x Method to remove piece from the hash x Method to update the game board x Method to update the hash for a piece's new location
+  x Method to remove piece from the hash x Method to update the game board x Method to update the hash for a piece's new location x Create Piece object x Initialize with player, location x Boolean method to check validity of a move(start, end) x Method to add the start location to array of all possible moves x Method to remove any square with player's own pieces in it x Method to remove any coordinates that aren't on the board (position greater than 8 or less than 1) x Method to be replaced with piece-specific restrictions x Method to move(start, end)